honojs/website/api/exception.md

 })
 ```

-You can specify the response to be returned to the user.
+You can specify the response to be returned back to the user.

 ```ts
 const errorResponse = new Response('Unauthorized', {